Delivering District Heating for Galway City

 Feasible

-The areas highlighted in purple, red, orange and yellow above are suitable for to be heated using district heating
+The areas highlighted in purple, red, orange and yellow below are suitable for to be heated using district heating

 Worst in EU